 If you want to the Vietnamese coffee to be authentic, look for robusta coffee beans, or maybe even try to source Vietnamese coffee beans from an Asian grocery store.
 In the US, many Vietnamese households like to use ground coffee from Café Du Monde, a small but popular coffee chain in New Orleans.

 To make this coffee, pour about 2 tablespoons of the sweetened condensed milk in the bottom of a glass.
 Add about a 1/3 of a cup of the hot espresso or coffee.
 Stir to dissolve the condensed milk and taste to see if it is sweet enough.
 Remember you can always add more.
 For an iced coffee, add some ice cubes.
 Serve the Vietnamese coffee immediately.

-More Delicious Coffee Recipes
+More Delicious International Coffee Recipes

 Could you imagine that there are so many exciting things about coffee and its history?
-And believe it or not, these international coffee recipes are just a few of a plethora of really delicious options that exist out there.
+And believe it or not, these global coffee recipes are just a few of a plethora of really delicious options that exist out there.
 Plus, the coffee culture is constantly changing, and coffee lovers are always searching for new ways to enjoy their favorite beverage.

 It can be a flavoring in a dessert, cocktail, and more.
 Some people also like to use coffee as an ingredient in other recipes.
 If you want more ideas for coffee recipes, you might enjoy this coffee cookbook.